Tax Loss Harvesting

 Especially Important During Early Retirement Bear Markets

-That environment is precisely where TLH becomes highly valuable.
+Hypothetically, if equities fall 25% for 3 years early in retirement, then that environment is precisely where TLH becomes highly valuable.

 Example: